 Founded in 1955 as a charter member of the Northwest League, the Ems once played at Eugene’s Civic Stadium.
 Civic was built in 1935 only to be lost to fire in 2015.
 Prior to that, in 2010, the Ems had relocated to PK Park, a stadium shared with the University of Oregon Ducks collegiate baseball team.

-The team has won four Northwest League titles, including two of the last four (2016 and 2018).
+The team has won four Northwest League titles, including two of the last three (2016 and 2018).

 Notable Ems alumni include second baseman and outfielder Ian Happ and MLB all-star pitcher Kevin Appier.